-Non-verbal bias is related to how you perceive candidates’ body language, the way they dress, and diverse non-verbal cues.
+Nonverbal bias is related to how you perceive candidates’ body language, the way they dress, and diverse non-verbal cues.
 These can include their ability to maintain eye contact, the strength of their handshake, or their posture, among others.
-For example, you might feel that a weak handshake is a red flag, but in fact, it doesn’t relate to candidates’ knowledge and experience—and can be learned.
+For example, you might feel that a weak handshake is a red flag, but in fact, it doesn’t relate to a candidate's qualifications, knowledge, and experience.

 Generalization bias occurs when you believe that what the candidate did once would be what they always do in a similar situation.
 This type of bias can significantly impact hiring decisions by placing undue negative emphasis on a candidate's responses and behaviors.
 For example, if they were nervous during the interview, you might assume they’re always nervous.

-When you have a well-defined first impression of someone, confirmation bias will push you to look for things that confirm your initial impression—and ignore the signs that disprove it.
+When you have a well-defined first impression of someone, confirmation bias will push you to look for things that confirm your initial impression or preconceived ideas—and ignore the signs that disprove it.

-Recency bias means remembering your last candidates better, while not clearly recalling the first interviews you did for a given position.
-This could mean that the last person you see might feel like a better fit for the job—simply because you remember them better.
+Recency bias means remembering your last candidates better while not recalling the first interviews you did for a given position.
+This could mean that the last person you see might feel like the best candidate for the job—simply because you remember them better.
 Address this type of bias by reviewing detailed notes after the interview to help you judge a candidate's suitability more objectively.

 Similar bias, also known as affinity bias, happens when an applicant is similar to you in some way, this might make you feel like they’d be a good fit for the position—even if they don’t meet some of your key criteria.
 Be wary of giving preference to candidates simply because they display similar traits are you, share your interests or opinions, or because you could imagine getting along well with them.

 A halo/horn effect bias occurs when you focus too heavily on a given positive or negative characteristic of the candidate and ignore the rest.
 The trait you’re fixating on can overshadow the rest and cloud your judgment.
 This happens, for example, if a candidate looks relaxed and confident during the interview, or is generally likable, making you assume they have the necessary skills for the position.

 We hear all the time that we should trust our instincts.
-In the context of hiring, however, gut feeling is actually simply an expression of unconscious bias, and shouldn’t be the reason that motivates your hiring choices.
+In the context of hiring, however, gut feeling is actually simply an expression of our own unconscious biases, and shouldn’t be the reason that motivates your hiring choices.

-A heightened sense of self-awareness and your potential discriminatory bias goes a long way in keeping your biases in check.
+A heightened sense of self-awareness and your potential discriminatory bias goes a long way in keeping an impartial and open mind.
 Question your decisions and take detailed notes to make your decision-making process more transparent and clear.

-Keep in mind that there are many different types of biases you can fall prey to, and although you might be conscious of some of them, this usually isn’t sufficient to eliminate them.
-A more structured approach is necessary, in combination with being aware of your own biases.
+Remember that there are many different types of biases you can fall prey to, and although you might be conscious of some of them, this usually isn’t sufficient to eliminate them, which brings us to the tips below.

-Be realistic in your requirements, though—do not write the job ad with an ideal person in mind, for example, the person who is leaving the company, and whose position you’re looking to fill.
-This way, you might be anchoring your expectations to their performance and background, and not allow for neutrality in your hiring process.
+Be realistic in your requirements, though—do not write the job ad with an ideal person in mind, for example, the person leaving the company and whose position you want to fill.
+This way, you might be anchoring your expectations to their performance and background and not allow for neutrality in your hiring process.

-It’s equally important to leave out stereotypically gendered words or requirements in your job ad, in order to attract both men and women.
+It’s equally important to leave out stereotypically gendered words or requirements in your job ad to attract a more diverse candidate pool and hire the right person.

-Anonymizing resumes can help you eliminate bias related to the name, gender, age, and location of candidates.
+Anonymizing resumes can help you eliminate bias associated with the name, gender, age, and location of candidates.
 This is particularly helpful if a part of your hiring process is automated.

-Alternatively, you can create a few different categories from which to select candidates.
+Alternatively, you can create a few different categories to select candidates.
 Research shows that grouping resumes together (e.g., by candidates’ university) increases selection diversity, without lowering its quality.
-This happens because hiring managers tend to pick candidates from each category, and still select the strongest ones.
+This happens because hiring managers tend to pick job candidates from each category and still pick the strongest ones.
 It's worth noting that this approach is only likely to work when managers don't have strong biases against a particular group.

-Another way to minimize interviewer bias is to automate a part of the recruitment process.
+Another way to minimize bias during a job interview is to automate a part of the recruitment process.
 This can be done by administering pre-selection skills tests.When assessed objectively, this type of tests help recruiters choose candidates based on their skills & knowledge.

 You could administer a few tests for a given position, and easily compare results afterward.
 This allows you to select candidates based on merit, and minimize unconscious bias.
-You can also anonymize test results, too, to be even more neutral when interpreting the results.
+You can also anonymize test results too to be more neutral when interpreting the results.